dartmouth-cs98/21f-breeze/README.md

 ## Deployment
 Breeze is designed to run on an iPhone with iOS 14.4 or greater.

-Download Breeze on the Apple App Store: https://apps.apple.com/us/app/breeze-take-a-break/id1592367517
+Download Breeze on the [Apple App Store](https://apps.apple.com/us/app/breeze-take-a-break/id1592367517).

 To deploy from this repository:
 1. With a MacOS supported device with Xcode installed, clone this repository locally.